 Counting down the days until your holidays start?
-There's more to just packing your bags and hitting the road before the r 'n r commences.
-To ensure you come back from your break relaxed and staying that way, spend a little time pre holidays to prepare your home.
+There is more to just packing your bags and hitting the road before the R 'n R commences.
+To ensure you come back from your break relaxed and staying that way, spend a little time pre-holidays to prepare your home.

 Pets, security and the garden all need to be taken care of while you are away.
-Fortunately there are plenty of ways to make sure your animals are well cared for, your home is secure and your garden to survive.
-Here is a brief outline of how to prepare before you log off and take off.
+Fortunately, there are plenty of ways to make sure your animals are well cared for, your home is secure and your garden survives.
+Here is an outline of how to prepare before you log off and take off.

-If you've found a holiday home that is happy to take pets then problem sorted.
-If not you have to consider what to do with your furry friends.
+If you have found a holiday home that is happy to take pets, then the problem sorted.
+If not, you have to consider what to do with your furry friends.

-Pets that are happier to stay at home might need the services of a professional pet sitter, if you can't call on a friend or relative to help.
-A pet minder should visit your cat or dog twice a day and provide the food and exercise routines you have provided.
-If they need any medication or have phobias make sure the minder is aware of this and leave your vets contact details.
+Pets that are happier to stay at home might need the services of a professional pet-sitter, if you can't call on a friend or relative to help.
+This person should visit your cat or dog twice a day and provide the food and exercise routines required.
+If they need any medication or have phobias, make sure the minder is aware of this and leave your vet's contact details.

 Relaxed pets should be happy to stay with family or friends while you are away.
 Make sure it is someone you can trust and rely that your furry friend will be treated well while you are on holidays.